I hope by visiting my website I can provide you with some helpful information on what I do.

 I run a private counselling practice from my own therapy room in Southernhay in central Exeter, Devon as well as offering counselling on the telephone and online via video.

-If you would like to arrange a free, no obligation 45 minute introductory appointment
+If you would like to arrange an appointment

 please click here to make a booking.